 Having discussed with the Council's front-line staff (Gwynedd's area teams), the attitude was positive in terms of what Direct Payments (DP) can offer Gwynedd residents, and there was agreement that DP is a good scheme for carers.
 However, the only concern was the occasional delay in trying to start the plans.
 Being able to start the plans quickly would help to discharge people from hospital earlier and prevent an emergency.
-There is a workstream that is currently looking at this process.
+There is currently work happening to look at this process.